Human-Mammalian Brain - Basal Ganglia 10X snRANSeq analysis: gene expression#

 In this notebook we’ll explore some gene expressions and combine them with the cell metadata we showed in the previous clustering analysis tutorial.

-You need to be connected to the internet to run this notebook or connected to a cache that has the HMBA-BG data downloaded already.
+You need to be connected to the internet to run this notebook or connected to a cache that has the Human-Mammalian Brain Atlas - Basal Ganglia (HMBA-BG) data downloaded already.

 The notebook presented here shows quick visualizations from precomputed metadata in the atlas.
 For examples on accessing the expression matrices, specifically selecting genes from expression matrices, see the general Accessing expression data tutorial.